 If you do plan to host an in-person event, please be sure that you are able to follow the most current and up-to-date health and safety guidelines provided by the Vermont Department of Health and the CDC.
-This includes, but is not limited to, requiring masks and practicing social distancing.
-Please be very sure that you are able to follow these guidelines thoroughly!
-If you have any doubts, we encourage you to postpone your event until it is safer to meet in person.
+Please be sure that you are able to follow these guidelines thoroughly to ensure the health and safety of your speaker and guests!
+If you have any doubts, we encourage you to connect with the event hosts and participants, or postpone your event until it is safer to meet in person.

 Other Resources about In-Person Events

 - Vermont Department of Libraries Coronavirus Information

 - State of Vermont guidance for mitigating and responding to COVID-19 in the workplace